input-output-hk/marlowe-doc/tutorials/guides/marlowe-cli.md

     https://preprod.cardanoscan.io/transaction/b2486f82eaccef641a3b44de4c07146304238b25b0678ab1bfb70e3bc244c338?tab=utxo

-One can see that the lender received back the 80 ada of principal and the 2 ada deposited when the contract was created, along with the additional 5 ada of interest, totallying 87 ada.
+One can see that the lender received back the 80 ada of principal and the 2 ada deposited when the contract was created, along with the additional 5 ada of interest, totalling 87 ada.

 ```bash